tetrakai1/GetFeats/README.md

          - Must have *Line* geometry.
        - The **Target** layer
          - A point from this layer is used to select nearby features in the **Source** layer.
+         - Must have a *fid* field (this will exist by default if the layer is saved as a geopackage).
          - Must have a *Point* geometry.
    - **Field Name Map**
      - Here the **Source** layer fields are mapped to the **Output** table fields.